 Nanny Tax Missteps #3.
 Overlook required insurance coverage

 Everything is going great with your new nanny.
 You’re paying her legally and withholding and paying all of the proper taxes.
 Then she gets hurt on the job.
 She goes to the hospital and says the injury occurred while she was working.
 A workers’ compensation claim is opened.
-Coverage for household employers is required in your state but you didn’t know you need to have a policy.
+Coverage for household employers is required in your state but you didn’t know you needed to have a policy.

 Open your wallet as both the state and your employee will be asking you for money.